 - “Shade” means indirect sunlight or filtered sun.

 Light can be increased with the addition of reflective mulch or mirrors placed strategically around plants in low light areas, but this doesn’t replace direct sunlight.
 If a plant needs full sun to thrive planting it in a pot on a north-facing balcony is going to require supplemental lighting.
+Make sure to take into account the light needs of your herbs.
+Herbs you harvest for leaves usually can use less sun than those you need to harvest flowers from, for example.

 Watering needs of medicinal herb garden plants

-However the herbs that originated around the Mediterranean prefer less water.
+However, the herbs that originated around the Mediterranean prefer less water.
 You don’t want to plant them right next to mint.
 They like their soil to dry out between waterings.
-In nature they grow in rocky soil, with little fertility so mimicking their native environment will help these heat-lovers thrive.
+In nature, they grow in rocky soil, with little fertility so mimicking their native environment will help these heat-lovers thrive.
 If you’ve struggled to get rosemary or lavender to thrive in your garden this could be the reason.

 If you live where the humidity is high and the rain is reliable, plant rosemary, lavender, thyme, oregano, and other Mediterranean herbs in rocky areas, with good drainage and without supplemental water or water sparingly.
 But plant mint in the path of the garden sprinkler so it gets regular showers to thrive.

-Sometimes planting these warm-loving herbs near a rock wall or placing other heat-sinks near the plants can compensate for the lack of soil warmth, but if you are looking for an easy to maintain herb garden you’ll need to take this in to account when choosing your herbs.
+Sometimes planting these warm-loving herbs near a rock wall or placing other heat-sinks near the plants can compensate for the lack of soil warmth, but if you are looking for an easy to maintain herb garden you’ll need to take this into account when choosing your herbs.

 On the other hand, if you live in the desert with soil temperatures that radiate heat all night, you might do well to avoid those medicinal herbs that thrive in cooler regions with lots of water.
 A huge part of planning an easy care medicinal herb garden is choosing the right plants for your growing conditions.
 You can stretch the season by adding supplemental lighting or heat-sinks into the hardscape, and using soaker hoses to conserve water, but if you need heroics to keep a plant alive that isn’t easy maintenance.